Azure/azure-quickstart-templates/vmss-linux-nat/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a><a  target="_blank">

-This template allows you to deploy a simple VM Scale Set of Linux VMs using the lastest patched version of Ubuntu Linux 15.04.
+This template allows you to deploy a simple VM Scale Set of Linux VMs using the lastest patched version of Ubuntu Linux 15.04 or 14.02.2-LTS.